niacobel/CHAINS/docs/source/basics.know.rst

 |
 | You can also find a written version of that video `here <https://medium.com/@jasonrigden/jinja2-templating-engine-tutorial-4bd31fb4aea3>`_.

 With that, you know everything you need to know about Jinja2 in order to use CHAINS!
-As you may have seen in the video, the Jinja language offers a relatively easy and intuitive way of creating those templates, which makes it easier to adapt the templates to pretty much any input files for any ab initio program such as Gaussian_ or Molpro_, and any other job scheduler such as Torque_.
+As you may have seen in the video, the Jinja language offers a relatively easy and intuitive way of creating those templates, which makes it easier to adapt the templates to pretty much any input files for any ab initio program such as ORCA_ or Molpro_, and any other job scheduler such as Torque_.

 .. _regex:

 About Regular Expressions
 =========================

 `Regular Expressions`_ (or regexes) are a powerful tool that can define search patterns to look for specific information in text.
 You don't need to know how they work to simply use ``ABIN LAUNCHER`` or ``CONTROL LAUNCHER``, but they are used in the results treatment part of CHAINS.
-If you want to customize the treatment of your results, or if you want to define new :doc:`scanning functions <abin_launcher.scan>` for geometry files (in ``ABIN LAUNCHER``) or new :ref:`parsing functions <parsing_fcts>` for source files (in ``CONTROL LAUNCHER``), it is probably a good idea to take a look at how they work.
+If you want to customize the treatment of your results, or if you want to define new :doc:`scanning functions <abin_launcher.scan>` for geometry files (in ``ABIN LAUNCHER``) or new :ref:`modelling functions <modelling_fcts>` for source files (in ``CONTROL LAUNCHER``), it is probably a good idea to take a look at how they work.

 Regular Expressions can present themselves as incredibly unintuitive but their versatility certainly makes up for that.
 Here is a YouTube tutorial made by Corey Schafer that will cover how regexes work and how they can be used in Python: